 (1) withdrawing life-support systems and curative medical treatments;

-(3) "medical aid in dying", giving the patient gentle poison to cause
+(3) "medical aid in dying"---giving the patient gentle poison to cause

-When other provinces create their new right-to-die
+When other provinces create any new end-of-life

 they can be as explicit and detailed as they please